Importance, calculation and limitations of the Gross Domestic Product to evaluate the national economy

 Use in economic policies

-Governments use GDP to design economic policies that promote growth, stability, and sustainable development in the country.
+Governments use GDP to design economic policies that promote growth, stability and sustainable development in the country.

-Limitations of GDP as an indicator
+GDP limitations as an indicator

 GDP, although important, does not fully reflect social well-being or the ecological impact of economic activity.